vsch/flexmark-java/flexmark-ext-toc/src/test/resources/ext_simtoc_ast_spec.md

 2. `"Title"` specifies the text for the table of contents heading.
 If omitted or blank then no heading will be generated for the table of contents. `#` prefix in the title will specify the header level to use for the heading above the table of contents listing.
-If no `#` prefix is used then the heading level will be taken from project settings.
+If no `#` prefix is

 no spaces after first bracket